mvysny/vaadin-on-kotlin/docs/gettingstarted-v10.md

     }

     companion object {
-        fun navigateTo(articleId: Long) = UI.getCurrent().navigate(ArticleView::class, articleId)
+        fun navigateTo(articleId: Long) = navigateToView(ArticleView::class, articleId)
     }
 }
 ```
 A couple of things to note.
 We use `Article.getById(id)` to find the article we're interested in,
 passing in `articleId` to get the first parameter from the request.
-In Vaadin, the parameter is passed to the `navigate()` function
+In Vaadin, the parameter is passed to the `navigateToView()` function
 which takes the view class and a parameter as its input, constructs the target URL
 and redirects the browser to the URL.
 In this case, [http://localhost:8080/article/12](http://localhost:8080/article/12).